 Despite being a single try adrift of Aki in the charts at the moment, Reinach and Sexton are seen as outside bets to trump all challengers and become the World Cup’s top try-scorer.

-Reinach (another in the South African ranks who is not guaranteed to be handed a start against Ireland) is currently 20/1 with eight different betting apps.
+Reinach (another in the South African ranks who is not guaranteed to be handed a start against Ireland) is currently 21.0 with exchange betting sites.